DannyNemer/counter/README.md

 ### <a id="counter-count"></a>`counter.count(label)`
 <a href="#counter-count">#</a> [&#x24C8;](https://github.com/DannyNemer/counter/blob/master/counter.js#L34 "View in source") [&#x24C9;][1]

 Increments the invocation count for `label`.
 Use `counter.end(label)` or `counter.endAll()` to print the counter's value.
-This is useful for profiling the number of times a section of code is reached.
+This is useful to profile the number of times a section of code is reached.

 #### Arguments
 1. `label` *(string)*: The counter identifier.